-NGOs collaborate with first responders, State and local government officials, and other agencies and organizations providing relief services to sustain life, reduce physical and emotional distress, and promote recovery of disaster victims when assistance is not available from other sources.
-In Illinois, the American Red Cross as a member of the State Emergency Operations Center (SEOC) is the coordinating NGO that provides disaster preparedness and relief at the local level and also coordinates the mass care element of the IEOP.
-Community-based organizations (CBOs) receive government funding to provide essential public health services, their response elements will be coordinated by the American Red Cross.
-NGOs will be identified and assigned response functions to support this plan by state and local officials per the IEOP, as well as direction and coordination from the American Red Cross.
+NGOs collaborate with first responders, state and local government officials, and other agencies and organizations providing relief services to sustain life, reduce physical and emotional distress, and promote recovery of disaster victims when assistance is not available from other sources.
+In Illinois, the American Red Cross as a member of the State Incident Response Center (SIRC) is the coordinating NGO that provides disaster preparedness and relief at the local level and also coordinates the mass care element of the IEOP.
+Community-based organizations (CBOs) receive government funding to provide essential public health services.
+Their response elements will be coordinated by the American Red Cross, in accordance with the

+American Red Cross agreements with such organizations.
+NGOs will be identified and assigned response functions to support this plan by state and local officials per the IEOP, as well as direction and coordination from the American Red Cross, in accordance with the American Red Cross agreements with such organizations.